tokinosuna/asset-management-saga/README.md

-# Life's Quirky Choices: The Asset Management Saga
+# Asset Management Saga - You can redo

-## Project Description: Navigating the Financial Wild West with Humor and Heart
+## Project Description: Swipe Your Way to Financial Wisdom with a Game That Gets Real About Your Wallet.

 Ever felt like adulting comes with a secret rulebook that nobody bothered to give you?
 Especially when it comes to money?
 Yeah, me too.
 "Life's Quirky Choices" isn't just another boring finance app; it's an **interactive story game** designed to make personal finance less intimidating and genuinely *fun* for young adults (think 15-25 year olds) embarking on their first financial journeys.